Carine Mambou: Professional career

 In 2008, Carine was recruited as a Radio and TV presenter for VISION 4 and SATELLITE FM television from the Groupe l’Anecdote.
 She became the presenter of the wake-up show called La Matinale, with Alain Kovich as co-presenter.
 Subsequently, she designed and presented the tourist program called NGOUON.
 Within the same group, she presents the radio program called pastèque on Satellite FM.

 Carine left the group in 2011, took a break and was contacted the following year by Kora FM radio where she presented the show called Sweet Time.
 After Kora FM, she joined Afrik2 as part of the program ça ne peut que faire du bien with Francis Jamel Laplage and Général Valsero as well as 14h Media with Chris Bobby.
 In October 2017, with her media WIHIA News and serving the Pan-African Parliament, Carine provided extensive media coverage of the Fifth Ordinary Session of the Fourth Parliament at the headquarters of the Pan-African Parliament in Midrand, South Africa.
 The same year, she was invited as a panelist as Success Story and Challenges during the first capacity building workshop organized by the African Union/CIEFFA at the headquarters of the African Union in Addis Ababa, Ethiopia.

-Let's since 2016 that she has created MEMA GROUP.
-A group which includes four companies including WIHIA News (www.wihianews.com), CAD Agency, CAD Aid Foundation (www.cad-aid.org) and CAD Publishing in order to consolidate all her companies into one.
+In 2016 she created MEMA GROUP to consolidate her four companies into one, including WIHIA News (www.wihianews.com), CAD Agency, CAD Aid Foundation (www.cad-aid.org) and CAD Publishing.

 In 2018, Carine was ranked the second woman to have marked Cameroon through her activities in the magazine Femmes Update and was also featured on the cover the previous year.
 The same year, she served as CHA'S and FGM Ambassador with Akidwa in the Republic of Ireland.
 Subsequently, she was chosen to be the French-speaking Africa ambassador to the African Union/CIEFFA (international centre for the education of women and girls in Africa) for the #AfricaEducatesHer campaign.

 In 2019, she is Focal Point of the United Nations Migration Agency (IOM) and Member of the Advisory and executive committee of the Clare Women's Network, an organization that promotes the values of women in County Clare in the Republic of Ireland.
 Carine obtained the IDEAL Leadership Award organized by Akidwa in Dublin.

 In 2020, she received first prize in the category Best entrepreneur with an international footprint in Johannesburg, South Africa during the 8th edition of the CWENA Awards.
 She has also received certification from Emerging Leaders organized by Common Purpose in Dublin.
 Since 2018, Carine has participated in more than 80 conferences, panellist of more than 60, co-organizer of more than 50 and organizer of 3 festivals and 10 conferences in Africa and Europe.